Marjaavaan Song Ek Toh Kum Zindagani: Nora Fatehi Sets The Dance Floor On Fire Once Again!

 "When Bhushanji came with the idea of using the song, we quickly jumped on to it.
 Be it Satyameva Jayate or Batla House, Nora has been very lucky for the films that we have worked together.
 I am sure the audiences will love her performance in the song.
 I must take the opportunity to mention Adil's choreography.
 None of these chartbusters would have been possible without his immense contribution as well as the creative input from the T-Series Music Team.
 Their belief in us helps to keep pushing us to up the standards," said Nikkhil Advani.

-Marjaavaan produced by Bhushan Kumar, Divya Khosla Kumar, Krishan Kumar (T-Series) and Monisha Advani, Madhu Bhojwani, Nikkhil Advani (Emmay Entertainment) will hit the big screens 15th Nov 2019.
+Marjaavaan produced by Bhushan Kumar, Divya Khosla Kumar, Krishan Kumar (T-Series) and Monisha Advani, Madhu Bhojwani, Nikkhil Advani (Emmay Entertainment) will hit the big screens on November 15, 2019.

 Abhishek Bachchan Has A Funny Reaction To Marjaavaan Meme On Him; Check It Out Here!